ISSUIUC/ISS-PCB/CONTRIBUTING.md

 Below is a good example with a relative path and a bad example with a user specific path.
 The steps to import a library are also shown.
 Navigate to this window by following the "Accessing Settings" section.

 ![KiCad Relative Paths](/images/ISS-PCB-Contributing-Custom-Library-Paths.png)

+## **ISS Library Convention** {#library-conventions}

+## **KiCad Library Convention**

+ISS provides an easy naming scheme for members to not have to go through the hastle of looking at KiCad Library conventions.
+However if members are interested they can take a look at KiCads Library Conventions.

+The KiCad Library Convention (KLC) is a set of guidelines for contributing to the official KiCad libraries. **Read over these requirments beforehand and follow them when making custom libraries.** Our libraries follow the same guidelines.
+All libraries should be created with the intent to upstream them to the offficial KiCad Libraries.

+- [KiCad Library Convention](https://klc.kicad.org/): *Library maintainer rules & guidelines*

 <br/>